 Why are Fortnite V-Bucks being reduced?

-Epic Games cites rising operating costs as the reason for the decrease in V-Bucks value.
-The change is a form of shrinkflation affecting both standard purchases and Fortnite Crew subscriptions.
+Epic Games cites rising operating costs as the reason behind the reduction.
+The change affects both standard V-Bucks purchases and Fortnite Crew subscriptions.

 When will the new V-Bucks pricing take effect?

-The adjusted V-Bucks rates are scheduled to go live on March 19, coinciding with the start of the new Fortnite season.
+The adjusted V-Bucks rates launch on March 19, the same day the new Fortnite season begins.

 Will the price of the Battle Pass change?

 Yes.
-Epic announced that the Fortnite OG Battle Pass will cost 800 V-Bucks instead of 1,000 to reflect the adjusted V-Bucks value.
+The Fortnite OG Battle Pass now costs 800 V-Bucks instead of 1,000 to align with the reduced V-Bucks value.

 Are item shop cosmetics affected by the price change?

-No. Epic has not announced any adjustments to the cost of individual cosmetics in the item shop.
+No. Epic hasn't announced any changes to the cost of individual cosmetics in the item shop.

 How is the Fortnite community responding?

-Many players have expressed frustration online, with some organizing a boycott to reduce spending and engagement in response to the price changes.
-A petition calling for a reversal of the decision has gathered over 1,000 signatures.
+Many players are frustrated.
+Some are organizing a boycott to reduce spending and playtime in protest.
+A petition calling for Epic to reverse the decision has gathered over 1,000 signatures.

 What is Epic Games' response to the backlash?

-Epic has acknowledged player concerns and emphasized its commitment to Fortnite gameplay and content development, while maintaining that the price changes are necessary due to operating costs.
+Epic has acknowledged player concerns and emphasized its commitment to Fortnite gameplay and content development, while defending the price changes as necessary to cover operating costs.